 Sophomore students must have earned 33 or more credit hours in 100 level courses with a minimum cumulative grade point average of 3.50.
-75% tuition will be awarded.
+75% tuition and fees, excluding online testing fees, will be awarded.

 Transfer students must be enrolled at Lawson State Community College one semester prior to completing a scholarship application, have a minimum 3.00 cumulative grade point average and 12 or more semester hours of 100 level courses.
-50% tuition will be awarded.
+50% tuition and fees, excluding online testing fees, will be awarded.

 Other scholarships such as Performing Arts, Leadership, Ambassador, Pastor's Educational Scholarship, Cheerleading, and Dance Team are available.
 Criteria for these scholarships includes active participation set by the advisors for each area.
 Use the links below to review other special scholarships: